jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 After completing this guide, the user will be able to fit and test a range of statistical models for predicting education outcomes.
-You will also be able to make predictions on future data and communicate the model fit and tradeoffs of models with stakeholders.
+You will also be able to make predictions on future data and communicate the model fit and trade-offs of models with stakeholders.

 ### Using this Guide